mrazomej/phd/docs/src/chapter_04/section_08_hill_fits.md

 ## Alternate Characterizations of Induction {#sec:ch4_sec08}

-In this section we discuss a different way to describe the induction data, namely, through using the conventional Hill approach.
+In this section, we discuss a different way to describe the induction data, namely, through using the conventional Hill approach.
 We first demonstrate how using a Hill function to characterize a single induction curve enables us to extract features (such as the midpoint and sharpness) of that single response,